greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

-# pgml
+# postgresml

-PostgresML is a machine learning extension for PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
+[PostgresML](https://postgresml.org) is a machine learning extension for PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
 With PostgresML, you can seamlessly integrate machine learning models into your PostgreSQL database and harness the power of cutting-edge algorithms to process data efficiently.

-The `pgml` module provides PostgresML functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.
+The `postgresml` module provides PostgresML functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.
 The models are provided by the [Hugging Face AI data science platform](https://huggingface.co/).

-## <a id="prereqs"></a>Before Registering the `pgml` Module
+## <a id="prereqs"></a>Before Registering the `postgresml` Module

-Before registering the `pgml` module, you must install the Data Science bundle for Python3.9, add the `pgml` library to the set of libraries the VMware Greenplum server loads at startup, and set the Python virtual environment:
+Before registering the `postgresml` module, you must install the Data Science bundle for Python3.9, add the `postgresml` library to the set of libraries the VMware Greenplum server loads at startup, and set the Python virtual environment:

 1. Install the Data Science bundle for Python 3.9: